Benchmark just backed an ER doctor who wants to keep people off the road while stoned

 TC: Your background reads like that of a fictional character.
 How did this happen?

 ML: I can’t say I had a grand plan for everything.
 [Laughs.]
 [As an undergrad], I went on a Fulbright scholarship to Sri Lanka in the late ’80s to work on leprosy.
 I then went to med school; I did my emergency training in Oakland, and because I was still interested in infectious diseases, I volunteered as part of my emergency medical training to work at a missionary hospital near where Sudan and Uganda come together that’s very violent and poor.
-We we we working with patients with hemorrhagic diseases and we didn’t know what they were; I remember flying from through Frankfurt and on to San Francisco and thinking [about the potential consequences] if I were infected.
+We were working with patients with hemorrhagic diseases and we didn’t know what they were; I remember flying through Frankfurt and on to San Francisco and thinking [about the potential consequences] if I were infected.

-So I applied for a White House fellowship, a public service, non-partisan fellowship that’s been around since the 1960s and that allows 12 people each year to spend a year in highest level of government.
+So I applied for a White House public-service fellowship that allows 12 people each year to spend a year in the highest level of government.
 I started at the White House on September 1, 2001 [intending to work on infectious diseases], and a week later [because of the terrorist attacks], my role changed and became much more focused on how we protect ourselves from biological weapons.

 TC: How did you wind up back in California?

 I came back to work with startups that had tech to bring into the government.
-[The attacks spurred] a lot of patriotism, but these founders had had no way to penetrate the [right channels], so I ended up working with them, and I eventually landied in venture capital, where I did biotech and medical device investing [including for Adams Street Partners at eight years].
+[The attacks spurred] a lot of patriotism, but these founders had no way to penetrate the [right channels], so I ended up working with them, and I eventually landed in venture capital, where I did biotech and medical device investing [including for Adams Street Partners at eight years].

 TC: You were focused on infectious diseases as a young doctor; why the interest in creating a marijuana breathalyzer?

-ML: I’d done some law enforcement training along the way [to serve as needed as a tactical doctor for our local SWAT team] and it became clear that issues of impaired driving with respect to marijuana were becoming more prevalent.
+ML: I’d done some law enforcement training along the way [to serve as needed as a tactical doctor for my local SWAT team] and it became clear that issues of impaired driving with respect to marijuana were becoming more prevalent [as it became legalized more widely].
 I started looking to find a technology that could determine the difference between who smells like pot but hasn’t smoked in 12 hours and who is actually impaired to bring into my group at Adams Street and I couldn’t find it.

 TC: What you’ve created is not a direct-to-consumer product.
 You’re starting instead with law enforcement agencies.

-ML: Yes, to begin with.
-It’s the most obvious need at this moment.
+ML: It’s the most obvious need at this moment.
 People who are injured because of impaired drivers is one of a few things that’s 100 percent preventable.
 But the larger market is the employer market, helping employers figure out who is stoned and who isn’t.
 Right now, if employers do a traditional blood test, a person can test positive even when they’re no longer impaired, and that’s not good for employers or employees.

-TC: What percentage of businesses drug-test their employees, and how does that market size compare with the law enforcement market?
+TC: What percentage of businesses drug-test their employees, and how does that market compare with the law enforcement market?

 ML: There are more than 40 million drug tests performed each year by employers.
 The law enforcement market probably approaches a billion dollars [in terms of revenue]; the employer market is far larger.
-And both are trying to answer the same question, about who is impaired and who isn’t.

 TC: You’re still receiving feedback from police departments about your breathalyzer.
 What are they looking for in a product like this?
 What do they say about it?